tomerlevi444/klarna-client-ruby/README.md

 ### Multiple stores configuration

-Create a client on every single request you want to make independently:
+Create a client on every single request you want to make:

     client = Klarna::Client.new({
       :hostname     => 'payment.testdrive.klarna.com',